Taal Volcano Alert Level 2

 Trekking Taal Volcano?
 Hold on!

-Philippine Volcanologists has raised Alert Level 2 on Taal Volcano in Batangas on June 8, 2010.
+Philippine Volcanologists has raised Alert Level 2 in Taal Volcano province of Batangas last April 8, 2011.

 In the northern and northeast part of the Main Crater, hot gases or steam are visible.
 There are times that steaming activities are accompanied by a whistling sound.